ingkebil/development/git/README.md

 <b>git commit -m "Example of a commit message"</b>
 </pre>

-It is possible to close a GitHub issue by referencing it in a commit message or Pull Request.
+It is possible to close a GitHub issue by referencing it in a commit message or pull request.
 The issue will be closed when the code is merged to the default branch

 <pre>
 <b>git commit -m "Fixes #36"</b>